Davako94/Racoonmendations-Stremio-addon/README.md

 - Refresh addon in Stremio settings
 - Wait 1 minute for server cache to clear

-### Catalogs not rotating after 1 hour
+### Catalogs not change
-- Refresh addon: Stremio → Add-ons → Racconmendations → isntall manifest again or can use:
+- Reinstall addon: Stremio → Add-ons → Raccoonmendations → install manifest again or you can use:
-  🌐 [stremio-manager](https://stremio-manager.com/) for a fast refresh!
+  🌐 [stremio-manager](https://stremio-manager.com/) for a fast reinstall!

 - Clear stremio cache

 ## 💡 Tips & Tricks

 - **Export selections** - Your UUID preserves your choices indefinitely
-- **Share addon** - Share your UUID manifest URL with others (they'll get public recommendations)
+- **Share addon** - Share your UUID manifest URL with others (they'll get your public recommendations)
 - **Update preferences** - Revisit `/configure` with same email to modify selections
-- **Test rotations** - Check if catalogs change by viewing at different times

 - **Bookmark URL** - Save your personal manifest URL as bookmark

 ## 🤝 Contributing